alphavel/documentation/introduction/alphavel-ecosystem.md

 ## 💡 Key Takeaway

 > **Alphavel Core** é o engine de performance.
-> **Alpha CLI** é o turbo para produtividade.
+> **Alpha CLI** is the productivity turbo.
-> Juntos, entregam **velocidade de execução + velocidade de desenvolvimento**.
+> Together, they deliver **execution speed + development speed**.

-Use Core only para máxima performance.
-Use Core + Alpha para máxima produtividade.
-A escolha é sua! 🚀
+Use Core only for maximum performance.
+Use Core + Alpha for maximum productivity.
+The choice is yours! 🚀

 ---